HautechAI/agents/packages/platform-server/src/llloop/README.md

 Notes
 - No DB writes here; platform-server services handle persistence.
 - Only message-level events initially; hooks for streaming can be added later.

+Reducer architecture
+- LLLoop runs an internal dispatcher over reducers: summarize -> call_model -> tools -> enforce -> route.
+- Each reducer has a single responsibility and returns the next step.
+- LLLoop.invoke wires a fixed reducer sequence and returns the final LoopState.